-7. Has the lobbyist/lobbying organization or any of its corporate New York State Election Law in (a) the period beginning (b), beginning April 1, 2018, the period beginning two years this disclosure, to the campaign committees of any of the focommittees of any candidates for any of the following Nass Clerk, the Comptroller, the District Attorney, or any County g April 1, 2016 and e prior to the date of to llowing Nassau Cou au County elected of Legislator? nding on the date of this disclosure, or his disclosure and ending on the date of nty elected officials or to the campaign fices: the County Executive, the County I understand that copies of this form will be sent to the Nas- be posted on the County's website. sau County Departm ent of Information Technology ("IT") to I also understand that upon termination of retainer, employed Attorney within thirty (30) days of termination. ment or designation must give written notice to the County VERIFICATION: The undersigned affirms and so swears the statements and they are, to his/her knowledge, true and ac and understood the foregoing The undersigned further certifies and affirms that the contril made freely and without duress. threat or any promise of a remuneration.
-Electronically signed and certified at the date and time indic Robert Orlin [ROBERT.ORLIN@AECOM.COM] cated by: Dated: 03/17/2021 02:36:46 PM Vendor: AECOM USA, Inc. Title: VP & Secretary
+7. Has the lobbyist/lobbying organization or any of its corporate officers provided campaign contributions pursuant to the New York State Election Law in (a) the period beginning April 1, 2016 and ending on the date of this disclosure, or (b), beginning April 1, 2018, the period beginning two years prior to the date of this disclosure and ending on the date of this disclosure, to the campaign committees of any of the following Nassau County elected officials or to the campaign committees of any candidates for any of the following Nassau County elected offices: the County Executive, the County Clerk, the Comptroller, the District Attorney, or any County Legislator?
+YES NO X If yes, to what campaign committee?
+If none, you must so state: I understand that copies of this form will be sent to the Nas be posted on the County's website. ssau County Departm ent of Information Technology ("IT") to I also understand that upon termination of retainer, employ Attorney within thirty (30) days of termination. ment or designation I must give written notice to the County VERIFICATION: The undersigned affirms and so swears the statements and they are, to his/her knowledge, true and according to the statements are the statements. and understood the foregoing The undersigned further certifies and affirms that the contr made freely and without duress. threat or any promise of a remuneration.
+Electronically signed and certified at the date and time indi Robert Orlin [ROBERT.ORLIN@AECOM.COM] cated by: Dated: 10/05/2021 04:06:46 PM Vendor: AECOM USA, Inc. Title: VP & Secretary ride. vi a cooletary